parhamhadikhani/IMTDE-Clustering/README.md

 ![arch](/img/DIAGRAM.jpg)

-Please cite our paper when you use this code in your research.
+Please cite our paper if you use this code in your research.
 ```
 @misc{hadikhani2022,
       title={Improved data clustering using multi-trial vector-based differential evolution with Gaussian crossover},